vexalous/gammagui/README.md

-# gammagui
+# gammatui

-A minimal GUI wrapper to adjust gamma and brightness for a output.
+A minimal tui to adjust gamma and brightness for an output.

 **CURRENTLY ONLY SUPPORTS x11, WAYLAND SUPPORT IS PLANNED**